Is Growing Hemp Legal in the US? What You Need to Know

 There was once a time when hemp was one of the most important plants in all of America.
 However, that all changed when Marijuana became federally illegal in 1937.

 By the 1970s, hemp was essentially nonexistent in the United States.
 Over the past decades, there have been several laws put into place to reverse hemp’s legal standing.
+It’s certainly recommended to have a top fake id on hand if asked.
 So is growing hemp legal today in the United States?

 We’re glad you asked.
 Keep on reading and we will give you the answers to all of your burning questions.